cacophony-wj/LeS/README.md

 Copy all of the files located inside the _Licentia Directory/game folder files_ directory to your game folder.

 Please note, **do not copy the entire game folder files folder.** Only copy the files _inside_ that folder to _Steam/steamapps/common/Skyrim Special Edition_.
-There should be around 10 of them, as well as a folder entitled "enbseries".
+There should be fewer than a dozen of them, as well as a folder entitled "enbseries".

 ## Preparing the Game